The dream continues (despite COVID).

 Pool Of The Year (POTY) Griffith Uni, Queensland.

 Never heard of Griffith Uni?
 I’m not surprised.
-They seem to build a new university every few years or so in SE Queensland in an attempt to bring some validity to the place, I suspect.
+They seem to build a new university every few years or so in SE Queensland in an attempt to bring some validity to the place.
 Seems somewhat culturally shallow to rely solely on theme parks and vast shopping centres.
 But the plus for me is obvious.
-Brand new, strikingly beautiful facilities.
-And the winner of that much coveted title, Pool of the Year.
+Late in the afternoon after a full day at a theme park (well what else is there to do?) we swung in to savour these brand new, strikingly beautiful facilities.
+It’s a deep pool – you can’t stand at either end but that means it’s there for business.
+And so am I. I felt at home at once.
+Afterwards on the drive back to the hotel, we picked up Mexican and as I munched on my jalapeños and black bean burritos, I reflected, ‘That was a super nice facility.’
+Indeed, it’s more than that.
+It’s the winner of that much coveted title, Pool of the Year.

 (But you can’t see it because it’s so new, it ain’t on the map yet.)